jenkinsci/embeddable-build-status-plugin/README.md

 }
 ```

-You can the use the `config` query parameter to reference the `win32build` id:
+You can use the `config` query parameter to reference the `win32build` id:

 `?config=win32build`